DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: System Design and Implementation

 \subsubsection{Ingestive Episode Detection}

-After feature extraction, we employed a multimodal learning model (\figurename{~\ref{fig:nn}}), building upon the framework introduced in \cite{mollyn2022samosa} and further integrating statistical features, to classify time windows as ingestive or non-ingestive activities (\textbf{R1}).
+As illustrated in \figurename{~\ref{fig:nn}}, the model consists of three parallel input branches that are processed in two main stages.
+First, the Audio Feature (Melspectrogram) is processed by a 2D Convolutional Network (a stack of [Conv2d, ReLU, MaxPool2d] repeated 4 times), and the IMU Feature (Acceleration, Gyroscope) is processed by a 1D Convolutional Network ([Conv1d, ReLU, BatchNorm1d, MaxPool2d] repeated 4 times).
+The outputs of these two convolutional branches are then concatenated and fed into a shared MLP ([Linear, ReLU] repeated 3 times).
+In parallel, the Statistical Feature is processed by its own MLP ([Linear, ReLU] repeated 4 times).
+Finally, the outputs of the Audio and IMU MLP branch and the Statistical MLP branch are concatenated and fed into a final MLP ([Linear, ReLU] repeated 2 times).
+The output layer uses a Sigmoid activation function to produce a probability score between 0 and 1, classifying the window as either non-ingestive (0) or ingestive (1).

 Specifically, instead of distinguishing between eating and drinking, we categorized both under the broader term ``ingestive behaviors.''
 This decision accounts for practical challenges, such as the overlap in actions like consuming noodle soup (involving both eating and drinking) or swallowing soft foods without chewing.
 This simplification aligns with the study's goals and improves usability in real-world applications.